 What does tinnitus sound like?

 Tinnitus originates from the Latin word ‘tinnīre’ which means to ring.
 Tinnitus might manifest as a ringing sound however it can take a number of different forms.
 These might include ringing, whistling, buzzing or musical notes.
-Please read our article on What Tinnitus Sounds Like? for more information.
+Please see our What Tinnitus Sounds Like page.

 What causes tinnitus?

 Tinnitus can be caused by a wide variety of causes.
 These can include sensorineural hearing loss, medical procedures, medical complaints, stress, trauma and anything overwhelming.
-Please see our Common Causes of Tinnitus article.
+Please see our Medical Causes of Tinnitus page.